tcsenpai/gigacode/commands/beads_load.md

 ## ONLY IF THE ".beads" folder exists:
 - Execute `bd onboard` and follow the instructions
+- Execute `bd ready --json` to load the current issues
-- Report back to user
+- Report back to user with a concise message regarding your findings with the bd ready command (if any)